It is convenient to rent a car but not necessary.

 In Sámara the internet cafés and the Sámara-Carrillo Info Center provide tourist information services.

 Ever heard about the “Happy Planet Index”?
-The index published on July 4, 2009, declares Costa Rica the happiest country on the planet.
-It is based on data for 143 countries around the world, representing 99% of the world's population.
+The index is published by the New Economics Foundation (NEF).
+In 2009 it declared Costa Rica the happiest country on the planet, based on data for 143 countries, representing 99% of the world's population.
 On January 7, 2010, Nicholas Kristof wrote an op-ed in the New York Times on "The Happiest People".

 On environment and energy; an op-ed by Thomas Friedman, New York Times, April 12, 2009 .